Boon (TV series): Premise

 Over the course of the third and following series, Boon establishes two private investigation firms, BDI (Boon-Daly Investigations) and Boon Investigations; and a security firm, CBS (Crawford Boon Security), a partnership with Harry in which Boon is responsible for private investigations and Harry for security.
-In series 1–3 Harry runs two hotels, the Grand Hotel and the Coaching Inn, and a ballroom, the Plaza Suite.
-In series 4 he operates a country club, Woodcote Park, before going into business with Boon in series 5.
+In series 1–3, Harry runs two hotels, the Grand Hotel and the Coaching Inn, and a ballroom, the Plaza Suite.
+In series 4, he operates a country club, Woodcote Park, before going into business with Boon in series 5.

 The series moved away from Birmingham to Nottingham at the beginning of series 4, when production moved to Central Television's studios in Nottingham.
 The Birmingham episodes (series 2–3, and exteriors for series 1) were shot on film, but the Nottingham episodes (series 4–7) were shot on videotape, as were interior scenes for series 1.
-Apart from the studio interiors of Series 1 all filming was done on location.
+Apart from the studio interiors of series 1, all filming was done on location.

 Cast

 The cast included Michael Elphick (Ken Boon) and David Daker (Harry Crawford).
 Neil Morrissey joined in the second series as Rocky, his first major television role.
-Other regular characters were played by Rachel Davies (Doreen Evans), Lesley-Anne Sharpe (Debbie Yates), Amanda Burton (Margaret Daly), Elizabeth Carling (Laura Marsh), Brigit Forsyth (Helen Yeldham), Saskia Wickham (Alex Wilton), Joan Scott (Ethel Ellard) and Gordon Warnecke (Hanif Kurtha).
+Other regular characters were played by Rachel Davies (Doreen Evans), Julie Graham (Moira Connolly), Lesley-Anne Sharpe (Debbie Yates), Amanda Burton (Margaret Daly), Elizabeth Carling (Laura Marsh), Brigit Forsyth (Helen Yeldham), Saskia Wickham (Alex Wilton), Joan Scott (Ethel Ellard) and Gordon Warnecke (Hanif Kurtha).
 Christopher Eccleston had a small role, one of his first.